http4k/http4k/TEST_PLAN.md

 - [ ] `remove nonexistent id is no-op`
 - [ ] `built-in views are present in defaults`

+Then move these test cases to be ViewStoreContract (interface!) with an InMemoryViewStoreTest that supplies the in memory version to be tested

 ### TraceStoreTest (new file)

 - [ ] `record and get returns spans for trace id`
 - [ ] `get returns empty list for unknown trace id`
 - [ ] `traces groups spans by trace id`
 - [ ] `evicts oldest spans when maxSpans exceeded`

+Then move these test cases to be TraceStoreContract (interface!) with an InMemoryTraceStoreTest that supplies the in memory version to be tested

 ### TransactionMatchingTest (add to existing file)